SymbolixAU/googleway/README.md

 Functions to retrieve routes from [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/start#sample-request), and to decode the polylines received from the API call.

+There are **significnat changes** coming in the next release.
 See [News](https://github.com/SymbolixAU/googleway/blob/master/NEWS.md) for latest updates and details on the development version.

 `get_route()` retrieves route information from Google Maps.